WHAT YOU CAN EXPECT

 Diatomaceous Earth known as DE:

 Diatomaceous earth is a naturally-formed sedimentary mineral rock.
-It’s derived from the remains of diatoms, or oceanic unicellular algae.
+DE is derived from the remains of diatoms, or oceanic unicellular algae.
+Mined in the United States.

 1. Natural Source of Silica